mdn/content/files/en-us/web/http/headers/index.md

 ## Range requests

-HTTP [range requests](/en-US/docs/Web/HTTP/Range_requests) allow the client to ask the server for a portion of a resource back to a client.
+HTTP [range requests](/en-US/docs/Web/HTTP/Range_requests) allow the client to request a portion of a resource from the server.
 Range requests are useful for applications like media players that support random access, data tools that know they need only part of a large file, and download managers that let the user pause and resume a download.

 - {{HTTPHeader("Accept-Ranges")}}